Jalle19/certificate-parser/README.md

 ### Writing a custom provider

+This library ships with two providers:

+* `StreamSocketProvider` - retrieves certificates from a remote server using `stream_socket_client`
+* `LocalFileProvider` - retrieves certificates using local files

-This library ships with only a single provider, `StreamSocketProvider`.
-If it doesn't suit your needs, create a new provider by implementing the `ProviderInterface` interface.
+If these don't suit your needs, create a new provider by implementing the `ProviderInterface` interface.

 ## License